 In a time long ago, before iPads and laser hair removal, my parents almost got a divorce.
 I think I was about seven years old at the time.

 My dad was working as a carpenter during the day and a taxi driver at night leaving my mother at home with two school aged children.
-The details are murky, but from what I can tell, my dad was a little too friendly with a lady named Dawn, the receptionist at the taxi company.
+The details are murky, but from what I can tell, my dad was a little too friendly with the receptionist at the taxi company.

-The remedy for my parent’s unravelling marriage was God.
-They both joined a pentecostal church, got born again, baptised in water and baptised in the Holy Spirit (including speaking in tongues).
+The remedy for my parent’s unraveling marriage was God.
+They both joined a Pentecostal church, got born again, baptised in water and baptised in the Holy Spirit (including speaking in tongues).
 My brother and I were dragged along for the ride.

 My own salvation and spiritual path lasted from that time until I was around twenty-one.
 Full of self-discipline and the fear of eternal punishment, I managed to (technically) preserve my virginity throughout my teenage years.
 When I finally succumbed to my sexual nature and slept with a kind ‘unbeliever’, my love affair with Jesus ended.

 It was OK to lie about my transgressions and continue in the church, but once I admitted I enjoyed sex and refused to follow the path of repentance and future abstinence I was asked to leave — labelled as a ‘backslider’.